 Surety Bond Requirements for the reducing bad and out-of-state suppliers

 CMS will require a surety bond for each of the Competitive Bidding Area (CBA) in which the supplier is going to be bidding.
-The bond is set for $50,000 for each CBA, which is intended to prevent the supplier from submitting low bids that then drives the chances of unrealistically low bids which improves the chances of person getting a contract.
+The bond is set for $50,000 for each CBA, which is intended to prevent the supplier from submitting low bids that then drives the chances of unrealistically low bids which improves the chances of the person getting a contract.
 This will also reduce the number of bids from those businesses that have resources and ability in providing care to the patients.

 Surety Bond Requirements

-There is 40 percent reduction in supplies and this result would surely not produce the optimal outcomes for the patients.
+There is a 40 percent reduction in supplies and this result would surely not produce the optimal outcomes for the patients.
 It will surely lead towards lower competition between the suppliers- while the bad actors have been pushed out of the market.
-The industry has been seen business in the market for decades close their doors, fewer businesses looking to pie on the price.
+The industry has been seen the business in the market for decades close their doors, fewer businesses looking to pie on the price.

 Demand for the Home Medical Equipment (DME)

 Medicare enrollment has continued and with number touching from 50.8 million to 57.1 million beneficiaries.
 There is also an increased population of America over 65 and the demand for DME supplies will increase.